ffzg-erudito/cognitive-tasks/scripts/flanker/README.md

 ## TODO:

-- [ ] test on Windows
+- [x] test on Windows
 - [ ] compile to `exe`
-- [ ] set correct number of blocks and trials
+- [x] set correct number of blocks and trials
+- [x] set CTRLs as response keys